 In 1996, the company introduced the VIVISUN LED illuminated pushbutton switch.
 The VIVISUN LED switch integrated its signature sunlight readability with the reliability of the LED’s to provide customers with the best crew station illumination on all platforms and the highest reliability available in the industry today.
 The LED line was expanded again in 2008 with the offering of a larger rectangular 1 x 1.2 inch format switch especially suited for Master Caution / Master Warning applications.
 This larger switch is available with the same features and performance characteristics of our standard LED product lines.

-LOGIC Component Technology was introduced in 2010, allowing a variety of independent mix-and-match electronic components to be incorporated in a switch body or in a dedicated behind-the-panel LOGIC Module.
+NEXSYS Component Technology was introduced in 2010, allowing a variety of independent mix-and-match electronic components to be incorporated in a switch body or in a dedicated behind-the-panel NEXSYS Module.
 These components allow electrical system designers to maximize functionality while minimizing cockpit real estate, reducing installation labor, and simplifying the bill of material required.
-LOGIC Component Technology allows virtually unlimited custom configurations that uniquely address the designer’s specific functional requirements.
+NEXSYS Component Technology allows virtually unlimited custom configurations that uniquely address the designer’s specific functional requirements.

 Although the company name has changed, its leadership and its core values are the same.
 Applied Avionics’ manufacturing plant in Fort Worth, TX employs over 80 skilled professionals, and the company has affiliate representation in the United Kingdom, France, Germany, Italy, Spain, Brazil and Australia.
 A strong culture of employee loyalty and low turnover has allowed it to achieve the manufacturing excellence that the company is known for.